Varsity Football (South Africa): History

-Participating Teams
+Participating teams

-As of 2014, 10 different teams have competed in the men's Varsity Football tournament:
+As of 2025, 8 different teams have competed in the men's Varsity Football tournament:

+Varsity Football Women's Teams

-Five different teams have competed in the women's Varsity Football tournament as of 2014:
+Eight different teams have competed in the women's Varsity Football tournament as of 2025:

 Qualification

 For both the men's and women's tournaments, qualification is based on the previous season's University Sports South Africa Football National Club Championships, held annually in December.
 In order to qualify, men's teams need to be one of the eight highest placed teams associated with Varsity Sports.
 Women's teams needed to be one of the semi-finalists, and also be associated with Varsity Sports.

 Teams not associated with the University Sports Company are not eligible for the competition.
 UKZN Pietermaritzburg for example, a losing semi-finalist at the 2012 men's University Sports South Africa Football National Club Championships, were ineligible, not being linked to Varsity Sports.
 The next highest placed teams at the University Sports South Africa Football National Club Championships, that are associated with Varsity Sports, will take the places of the ineligible teams.